provingground-curly/validate_drp/README.md

-This package also includes examples that run processCcd task on some CFHT data and DECam data and validate the astrometric and photometric repeatability of the results.
+This package also includes examples that run processCcd task on some CFHT data and DECam data and validate the astrometric and photometric repeatability and the residual PSF ellipticity correlation of the results.

 Pre-requisites for the examples: install and declare the following